Succession to Elizabeth I: Suffolk claimants

 While the Stuart line of James and Arbella would have had political support, by 1600 the descendants of Mary Tudor were theoretically relevant, and on legal grounds could not be discounted.
 Frances Grey, Duchess of Suffolk, and Eleanor Clifford, Countess of Cumberland, both had children who were in the line of succession.
 Frances and Eleanor were Mary Tudor's daughters by her second husband, Charles Brandon, 1st Duke of Suffolk.
-Frances married Henry Grey, 1st Duke of Suffolk, and they had three daughters, Lady Jane Grey (1537–1554), Lady Catherine Grey (1540–1568), and Lady Mary Grey (1545–1578).
+Frances married Henry Grey, 1st Duke of Suffolk, and they had three daughters, Jane, Catherine, and Mary.
 Of these, the two youngest lived into Queen Elizabeth's reign.

 Catherine's first marriage to the youthful Henry Herbert, 2nd Earl of Pembroke, a political match, was annulled, and there were no children.
 She married Edward Seymour, 1st Earl of Hertford covertly in 1560.
 The couple were separately imprisoned in the Tower of London after Catherine became pregnant.
 There were two sons of the marriage, but both were decided by the established Church of England to be illegitimate.
 After Catherine's death in 1568, Seymour was released.
 The elder boy became Edward Seymour, Viscount Beauchamp; the younger was named Thomas.
 The "Beauchamp claim" was more insistently kept up by Thomas, relying on a defence against the ruling of illegitimacy available to him, but not to his elder brother.
 He died in 1600.
 Rumours after Elizabeth's death showed that the Beauchamp claim was not forgotten.

-Lady Mary Grey married, without royal permission, Thomas Keyes, and had no sons.
+Mary Grey married, without royal permission, Thomas Keyes, and had no sons.
 She completely lacked interest in royal pretensions.

 The family of Eleanor Clifford was more often talked of in relation to the succession.
 A daughter Margaret Stanley, Countess of Derby lived to have two sons, Ferdinando Stanley, 5th Earl of Derby and William Stanley, 6th Earl of Derby.
 At the period when Margaret Stanley might have been considered a succession candidate, her name was usually "Margaret Strange", based on her husband's courtesy title of Lord Strange.
 Her Catholic support was drawn off by the Stuart claim.
 Just before his death in 1593, however, the claim of her husband Henry Stanley, 4th Earl of Derby was being promoted by Sir William Stanley and William Allen.

 Ferdinando's position in the succession then led to his being approached in the superficial Hesketh plot to seize power, in September 1593.
 His daughter Anne Stanley, Countess of Castlehaven, played a part in the legalistic and hypothetical discussions of the succession.